 I guess you better keep reading to find out!

 Writer’s Note: The following information is educational.
 We do not advocate attempting to do your own extraction.
 Extraction should be performed by professionals with the proper equipment and facilities only, regardless of the legality in your part of the world.
 Again, DO NOT attempt to do your own extractions.
+It can be extremely dangerous!

 Want to “Get” Extracts?
 You Better Concentrate